quasarframework/quasar-framework.org/source/components/search.md

 | `no-parent-field` | Boolean | Avoid trying to connect to a parent QField. |

 ### Icon buttons
-This section refers to `before` and `after` properties which can add additional buttons as icons to the textfield.
+This section refers to `before` and `after` properties which can add additional buttons such as icons to the textfield.
 Here is the structure of the two properties:

 ```js
 {